Dsrbrs/Sarash_HUD/README.md

 You can make changes if you wish, but you must not resell this product or claim it as your own creation.

-Thank you for using this script that I made [with AI].
+Thank you for using this script.